 Days start late in Mykonos, as the island recovers from long nights of drinking, dancing and dining.
-Thankfully the breakfast buffet is open until 12.30pm, so you can come gently back to life with a strong coffee and a plate of cakes, cereals, cheeses, meats and fresh fruit in the sunshine.
-Get there early and you may find pittes (filo-pies stuffed with cheese or spinach) or loukoumades (fresh-baked doughnuts in honey) for a more Cycladic start to the day.
+Thankfully breakfast is served by the pool until 11am, so you can come gently back to life with a strong coffee and a light fruit salad or a heartier brunch of freshly cooked omelettes, traditional dakos or even homemade spanakopita.
+Vegans and vegetarians are well looked after here.

-For lunch, you can order a light snack from the poolside bar, but chances are you’ll be on one of the island’s many beaches: Paradise and Super Paradise are lined with music-pumping tavernas, while quieter Ayios Sostis offers excellent home cooking (and reassuringly slow service) chez Kiki, on a hill above the beach.
+For lunch, you can order a light snack from the poolside bar or something more substantial from the delicious all-day organic menu, but chances are you’ll be on one of the island’s many beaches: Paradise and Super Paradise are lined with music-pumping tavernas, while quieter Ayios Sostis offers excellent home cooking (and reassuringly slow service) chez Kiki, on a hill above the beach.

-For dinner you’ll want to head into town - a steep 10-minute walk, or a short cab ride if you manage to order one - for anything from traditional Greek to authentic Nobu sushi.
+Soak up the sunset with a cocktail from the poolside bar before heading into town for dinner - a steep 10-minute walk, or a short cab ride if you manage to order one - for anything from traditional Greek to authentic Nobu sushi.
 The beautiful people head for Sea Satin on the quayfront beneath the island’s trademark windmills, with its candlelit tables, chattering cellphones and 100-euro lobsters.
-Or follow in Matt Damon’s footsteps - the closing scenes of The Bourne Identity were filmed here - and book a table at Bobby’s.
+Follow in Matt Damon’s footsteps - the closing scenes of The Bourne Identity were filmed here.
 For a simpler but still stylish soirée, head for the tree-shaded court of Mamacas.
-For cheaper eats, Philippi and Chez Maria come recommended, as do the veggie Sesame Kitchen and the centrally-placed Antonini’s.
+For cheaper eats, Philippi and Chez Maria come recommended, as does the centrally-placed Antonini’s.